dansheffler/dtsheffler.com/_posts/2014-07-13-skim-and-bibdesk-wrap-up.md

 ---
 title: Skim and BibDesk Wrap-up
+tags: [Skim, BibDesk]
+summary: All my posts on Skim and BibDesk organized in one place.
 ---

 Over the last few weeks, I have posted several snippets of code and